PEtab-dev/PEtab/doc/documentation_data_format.md

 - `datasetId` [STRING, NOT NULL, REFERENCES(measurementTable.datasetId), OPTIONAL]

-  The datasets, which should be grouped into one plot.
+  The datasets which should be grouped into one plot.

 - `xValues` [STRING, OPTIONAL]